abwromero/car-sales-db-generator/README.md

-Mock Sales Database with Docker, Faker, JupyterLab, and Postgres
+Mock Sales Database with AWS, Terraform, Docker, Faker, JupyterLab, and Postgres

 I. Introduction

-This project intends to create a mock sales database with the use of Faker and Postgres.
+This project intends to create a mock sales database in AWS RDS with the use of Faker and Postgres.
 The fake data generated intends to represent total car sales in the Philippines for a given period.
 That said, selected columns for this database intends to mimic values similar or the same with ones from the Philippines.
 These are details such as vehicles, provinces, cities, street addresses, companies, banks, mobile numbers, etc. This makes the data generated as close to real values as possible.
+TAKE NOTE THAT THIS PROJECT WILL INCUR COSTS THROUGH THE USE OF AWS.

 II.
 Pre-requisites
 * Ensure Docker and Docker Compose are installed
+* AWS Access Key and Secret Access Key

 III.
 Installation
 * Run the following command to create a volume for the Postgres database: